aras-p/glsl-optimizer/README.md

 Usage
 -----

-Visual Studio 2008 and Xcode 3.2 project files for a static library are provided in `src/glsl/msvc/mesaglsl2.vcproj` and `src/glsl/xcode/mesaglsl2` respectively.
+Visual Studio 2008 (Windows, x86) and Xcode 3.2 (Mac, i386) project files for a static library are provided in `src/glsl/msvc/mesaglsl2.vcproj` and `src/glsl/xcode/mesaglsl2` respectively.

 Interface for the library is `src/glsl/glsl_optimizer.h`.
 General usage is: